Please click here for the Year 3 summer timetable.

 We are always looking for parents to come in and listen to readers each week or support the learning of individuals.
 Also please let us know if you have any hidden talents which you can share with us, such as: cooking, art or maths.

-Please send your child in each day with a named water bottle.
-Please also encourage children to bring in bags which are a suitable size as the cloakrooms are quite tight.
-Their pegs only need to have their PE kit, lunch and coats on.
+Please send your child in each day with a named water bottle and a sun hat or cap.(This is very important during this term as the weather will hopefully be heating up.)
+Please also encourage children to bring in bags, which are a suitable size as the cloakrooms are quite tight.
+Their lockers are fairly small so should contents should be prioritised to their PE kit, trainers, book bag and coats.
 Please make sure all items of clothing are named.
-It would also be beneficial if pencil cases could be small enough to fit into their drawer so that the tables can be cleaned properly.
+It would also be beneficial if pencil cases could be small enough to fit in children’s trays as some are still poking out creating a trip hazard for everyone.
+If you choose to buy a handwriting pen for your child to use in class, to avoid disappointment, please remember that the school policy is to use ink and not biros.

 If you want to find out more about staying safe online, or if you need to report anything harmful or worrying to the police please follow the link below.